There’s no end to the number of things to do in Kenmare, as you’ll discover below.

 Ok, so there probably wasn’t a ton of craic, characters and beer in Kenmare back in the Bronze Age, but this ancient settlement has some seriously deep roots.

 Now it’s a vibrant little town with some great bars and restaurants as well as access to come of Ireland’s finest scenery.
-Dive in and read on about 11 of the best things to do in Kenmare:

 The best things to do in Kenmare